wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Create and Set Up a RealTime Database

 Now it's time for us to create the NoSQL database instance that will hold the appointment slots' information.
-As the person interacting with the view picks an appointment date and time or adds in a code to cancel their appointment, that slot will be added or removed from the Firebase RealTime Database.
+Our app will include a view where a user will be able to make or cancel appointments.
+As the person interacting with the view picks an appointment date and time, that slot will be added or removed from the Firebase RealTime Database.

 * From the Firebase Console Menu, click on "Realtime Database" under Build